X

 When determining the features to include in the requirements document, consider your company's culture and plans for the future.
 If the organization seeks to foster a learning culture, for example, a learning management system (LMS) may be more essential than performance management software.

 It's also important to consider features that affect the entire system.
-This includes the usability of the software and its UIs, its security model and how configurable it is, and whether the software can scale with your organization as it grows.
+This includes the usability of the software and its UIs, its security model, how configurable it is, and whether the software can scale with your organization as it grows.
 The HR and IT teams might also be interested in knowing how easy it is to integrate the software with other applications used in the organization.
 This could be other HR software, email, a calendar, internal communications technology or single sign-on.

-To get down to details, consider the following HR software features when compiling your HR system requirements checklist.
+Consider the following HR software features when compiling your HR system requirements checklist.

 1. Cloud based vs. on premises